dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 ## Available apps

-Your organization selects apps that they think are appropriate and useful for you at work or school.
-These apps are the ones you'll find in Company Portal.
+Your organization selects apps for you that they think are appropriate and useful at work or school.
+These apps are the only ones you'll find in the Company Portal.

-Appa availability is also determined by your device type.
-For example, if you're using the Company Portal app for Windows, you'll have access to Windows apps, but not to iOS apps.
+Apps are also made available to you based on your device type.
+For example, if you're using the Company Portal app for Windows, you'll have access to Windows apps, but not iOS apps.

 ## Request an app for work or school
-If there's an app you need, but don't see in Company Portal, request it.
+If there's an app you need, but don't see in Company Portal, you can request it.
 Find contact details for your **Helpdesk** in the Company Portal app, on the help & support page.
-You can also find them on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).
+You'll also find them on the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).

   ![The Company Portal app for Windows 10, Help & Support page, highlighting Helpdesk details. ](./media/1812_UCP_Help_Support_helpdesk.png)